drilorin/brew_notes/README.md

 ```

 ## Brewing process notes:
+  - Unroll the mains lead
   - Fill up tank with mash inlay and 16.5 litres of water
   - Heat to [Mashing temp]
   - Add Barley and keep on [Mashing temp] for [Mashing period] / stir well
   - Add Mash recirculation ring and start pump
   - Heat up water for mashout (78 C)
   - After [Mashing period] lift the mash inlay and start mashout
   - Adjust to [Mashout temp] for [Mashout period]
   - Mashout until 16l of mash is left in the brewer and [Mashout period] is up
   - Remove mash inlay and adjust to boiling temp for [Boiling period]
   - Prepare hops packages for taste / aroma hopping and add them at appropriate times
   - Prepare fermenting tanks and thrumometer
   - With 15 mins left of boiling, run first 1 DL Wort through the cooler, which is thrown out.
   - Then run 3-4l through the cooler which is reintroduced to the boiling wort
   - When boiling is complete, attach thrumometer and cooling hoses
   - Do an OG measurement
   - Start water flow for the cooler and run wort through the cooler, adjust speed according to the temperature
   - Take a last measurement of the temperature
   - Add yeast
   - Scold the lid and the fermenter-top and put the lid on the fermenter
   - Add boiled water to the fermenter-top

 ## General notes